NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Crunch.md

 Your jaws can crush bone and bite through armor.
-Your jaws unarmed attack deals 1d8 piercing damage instead of 1d6 and gains the grapple trait.
+Your jaws unarmed attack deals 1d8 piercing damage instead of 1d6 and gains the grapple trait

-*Source: Pathfinder Lost Omens: The Mwangi Expanse* *OGL*
+*Source: Pathfinder Player Core 2*
+*ORC*